jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The owners of industrial age technology don't want you holding advanced tools.
 Gatekeeping access to thinks like movies, education, and insurance is very profitable.
 That's why many Industrial Age power brokers are working hard to antagonize all future upgrades.
 These "Darth Blockbusters" want society's levers of power all to themselves.

-Happily, many internet geeks, hackers, and innovators have already been fighting Darth Blockbuster's antagonism.
+Happily, many internet geeks, hackers, and innovators have already been fighting Darth Blockbuster's gatekeeping and antagonism.
 But, they can't keep fighting your battles for you.
 Main Street must now jump-in and help the protagonists.

 There is no debate.
 The story is simple.
 We must upgrade our society now.

 If we don't, this pandemic only foreshadows a much more terrible storm to come.
 Every year, month, and day we wait, only makes our technology, tools, and culture more outdated.
-Responding to and preventing horrible events like depressions, wars, and pandemics will only get harder.
+Responding to and preventing horrible events like depressions, wars, and pandemics will only get harder if we keep being forced to live in the Industrial Age.

-This book will teach you how to upgrade our society to the Internet Age.
-Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our politics will be a glorious story to tell your grandkids.
+This book will teach you how to upgrade our society to the glorious Internet Age.
+Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our politics will be an amazing story to tell your grandkids.

-It'll be a happy and fun journey too.
+It'll be a fun journey too.
 Once you realize politics isn't a show to watch, but a game well worth playing.

 ![levers-of-power](https://techvolution.io/content/images/2020/04/levers-of-power.jpg)